-The first hotel during our “two hotel Disney trip” was Disney’s Boardwalk Inn & Villa’s Resort.
-Staying here has always been on Josh’s “must-do Disney list,” so we were happy to check it off.
+The first hotel we stayed at during our split stay is Disney’s Boardwalk Inn & Villa’s Resort.
+Staying here has always been on our Disney short list, so we were very excited to check it off.

-I remember visiting Disney’s Boardwalk Inn & Villas with my parents and little brothers when it first opened in the 90’s.
+So I remember visiting Disney’s Boardwalk Resort with my family when it first opened in the 90’s.
 My parents already owned a Marriott timeshare, but went on a presentation to check out Disney’s equivalent.
-My brothers and I tagged along too, and I remember we hated it.
-We detested the sample villa (it was too tiny).
-We hated the pool area (also too small), and I remember being overall scared that our parents were going to buy.
-My brothers and I feared we’d have to split our time between the Marriott and this Disney resort, or worse, my parents would buy here and sell our Marriott timeshare.
-Obviously, if you can’t tell, we loved our Marriott home.
-The Marriott villa’s are huge, the restaurants are amazing, and the pool is our favorite thing ever.
-Needless to say, due to us kids’ dissatisfaction, my parents didn’t buy into Disney.
-We all happily stuck with our Marriott, a wise choice.
+My little brothers and I tagged along too.
+I remember hating it.
+The sample villa we saw was so tiny compared to the Marriott’s.
+The pool was small in comparison, and I remember being overall worried that our parents were going to buy.
+I didn’t want to have to split our time between the Marriott and this Disney resort, or worse, what if they purchased and sold Marriott?
+I loved our Marriott home.
+The villa’s are huge, the restaurants are amazing, and the pool is my favorite.
+My brothers and I weren’t shy about our dissatisfaction.
+Luckily, my parents didn’t care for Disney’s timeshare either.
+We happily stuck with Marriott.

-Well, during one of our two 2007 Disney trips, Josh and I ate dinner on Disney’s Boardwalk.
-I didn’t even remember this place existed until I saw it again, almost 10 years later.
-We loved the food and atmosphere!
-After dinner, we walked around, watched Epcot’s fireworks, and Josh fell in love with the rooms that were right over the Boardwalk.
-He envied those being able to sit on their balcony with that amazing view.
-So this trip, he got what he wanted, as we had the view he’s always lusted over.
+Many, many years later I returned to Disney’s Boardwalk with my husband (who was my boyfriend at the time).
+It was during one of our two 2007 Disney trips.
+One night we came to Disney’s Boardwalk for dinner, and I didn’t even remember this place existed!
+It was almost 10 years later, after all!
+We loved the food and the atmosphere!
+It was also my husband’s very first time here.
+He loved it.
+After dinner we walked around, watched Epcot’s fireworks, and he fell in love with the rooms that were right over the Boardwalk.
+He envied those being able to sit on their private balcony and bask in the amazing view.

-After arriving via Magical Express, we checked in with our not-so-lovely Magic Bands, and immediately fell in love with the lobby.
+After arriving via Magical Express, we checked in and immediately fell in love with the lobby.

-To make a super long story short, the first day, we returned to our room to find it untouched.
+To make a super long story short, the first day we returned to our room to find it untouched.
 At that point, it was the worst thing that could have happened.
-We were SO tired from not only our early flight, but also a long day in the park.
-The manager ended up getting involved, apologized for what turned out to be a computer error (something do with – shocker – the magic bands?), provided us with fresh towels immediately, and made a note on our reservation that we will not only get daily housekeeping for the rest of our stay, but won’t have to pay a dime for it either.
-I was impressed!
+We were SO tired from not only our early flight, but a long park day as well.
+The manager ended up getting involved, apologized for what turned out to be a computer error (something do with the magic bands).
+Not surprised.
+Anyway, we had no issues the rest of our stay, and housekeeping came as planned.
+We also never got charged either.

-Anyway, a complaint I often read is the preferred Boardwalk view is a trek from the lobby.
-Maybe it’s because we aren’t lugging around kids, or the fact that we are two semi-fit (ha!) adults, but the walk isn’t bad at all.
+A complaint I often read about is that the preferred Boardwalk view is a trek from the lobby.
+We did not find this to be the case at all.

-And do take note of the Mickey’s on the carpet!
+Look at the Mickey ears on the carpet!
 Aside from the big one, he’s also sitting first row on the roller coaster.
-It reminded us of the carpet at Disney’s Beach Club (where we stayed in 2010), and we loved it!
+It reminded us of the carpet at Disney’s Beach Club Resort (where we stayed in 2010).
+We loved these small Disney touches!

-If you do end up finding the trip to your room too lengthy, there are plenty of places to rest your feet along the way.
+If you end up finding the trip to your room lengthy, there are plenty of places to rest your feet along the way.

-However, I assure you, the Boardwalk view is worth any long walk you may embark on, and even though the rooms themselves are definitely on the outdated side, THE VIEW!
+However, I assure you, the Boardwalk view is worth any long walk you may embark on.
+Even though the rooms themselves are outdated, THE VIEW IS SO AMAZING!

 I can’t believe Disney charges over $500 a night for this bathroom!

-On the plus side, I was happy to see Disney got rid of their horrible bedspreads, and finally switched to – no, not duvet covers, that would be too luxurious – but triple sheet bedding.
+On the plus side, I was happy to see Disney got rid of their horrible bedspreads.
+They finally switched to – no, not duvet covers, that would be too luxurious – but triple sheet bedding.
 The germaphobe in me was very pleased.

-Aside from the actual Boardwalk, we had a great view of the Epcot ball in the distance.
+Aside from the actual Boardwalk, we had a great view of the Epcot ball!

-There was little better than sitting on our balcony and enjoying the view, especially at night!
+There was nothing better than sitting on our balcony, people watching and enjoying the view, especially at night!

-I’ll get into some of the things we did at Disney’s Boardwalk Resort in a later post, but one hotel perk we thoroughly enjoyed was the constant Mickey and Minnie touches.
+I’ll get into some of the things we did at Disney’s Boardwalk Resort in a later post (check back here), but one hotel perk we thoroughly enjoyed was the constant Mickey and Minnie touches.
 Not only did Mickey and Minnie leave us a special message on our room phone, but we returned to find a surprise from them in honor of our fourth wedding anniversary.
 So cute!

-We utilized the bus system once, as we were waiting until we got to the Grand Floridian to visit certain parks, because of that hotel’s convenience.
-Unfortunately, the bus system hasn’t gotten any better since our 2010 visit.
-The Boardwalk Resort still shares a bus with Disney’s Yacht & Beach Club Resort AND The Swan & Dolphin.
+We utilized the bus system once during our entire stay, and did so while at Disney’s Boardwalk Resort.
+We waited until we got to the second part of our trip to visit certain parks, because of the Grand Floridian’s convenience (which is the other hotel we stayed at).
+Unfortunately, the bus system here isn’t great.
+Disney’s Boardwalk Resort shares a bus with Disney’s Yacht & Beach Club Resort AND The Swan & Dolphin.
 Eek!